nathan815/drone-competition/README.md

     git clone https://github.com/nathan815/cosc480-drone
     cd cosc480-drone

-First, install [pipenv](https://pipenv-fork.readthedocs.io/en/latest/), pkg-config, ffmpeg, and mplayer.
+1. First, install [pipenv](https://pipenv-fork.readthedocs.io/en/latest/), pkg-config, ffmpeg, and mplayer.

    If you're on macOS, you can use Homebrew:

        brew cask install xquartz
        brew install pipenv pkg-config ffmpeg mplayer

    On Windows, there is the Chocolatey (choco) package manager which is similar to Homebrew but it will be a little different.

-Copy .env.example to .env (`cp .env.example .env`) and then fill out database credentials in .env file.
+2. Copy .env.example to .env (`cp .env.example .env`) and then fill out Cassandra DataStax Enterprise cluster credentials in .env file.

+3. Create `cluster_ips.txt` with a comma separated list of the IPs of the nodes in your Cassandra cluster.

-Install the python dependencies using pipenv:
+4. Install the python dependencies using pipenv:

        pipenv install

-Finally, run the program using `fly` or `test_flight` entrypoint shell scripts:
+5. Finally, run the program using `fly` or `test_flight` entrypoint shell scripts:

     ./fly "Pilot Name" "Department" "Major"
     ./test_flight